Palash63/palash63.github.io/_pages/cv.md

 Education
 ======
-Doctor of Philosophy, Biostatistics & Data Science
+Doctor of Philosophy, Biostatistics & Data Science\
-The Universi ty of Kansas Scho ol of Medicine , Kansas City, KS
+The University of Kansas School of Medicine , Kansas City, KS\
 Enrolled: 2017.08 - Expected 2021.06

-Master of Science, Statistics
+Master of Science, Statistics\
-The Universi ty of Nevada, Reno
+The Universi ty of Nevada, Reno\
 Enrolled: 2015.08 - 2017.06

-Bachelor of Science, Mathematics
+Bachelor of Science, Mathematics\
-University of Dhaka, Bangladesh
+University of Dhaka, Bangladesh\
 Enrolled: 2010.01 - 2014.06

 Research Experience: